-The following example will step you through the Ramp/Soak setup.
+The following following example will step you through the Ramp/Soak setup.

-Setup the Profile in PID Setup
+PID Setup

-The first step is to use Setup PID in DirectSOFT to set the profile of your process.
-Open the Setup PID window and select the R/S tab, and then enter the Ramp and Soak data.
+Setup the Profile in The first step is to use Setup in DirectSOFT PID to set the profile of your process.
+Open the Setup PID window and select the R/S tab, and then enter the Ramp/Soak data.
+Note the V-memory location for the beginning of this profile is V5000, and V5037 is the end of the range of the profile.